xrw-se/gemini-cli/docs/ide-integration.md

 ### Connection Errors

-- **Message:** `🔴 Disconnected: Failed to connect to IDE companion extension for [IDE Name].
-Please ensure the extension is running and try restarting your terminal.
+- **Message:** `🔴 Disconnected: Failed to connect to IDE companion extension in [IDE Name].
+Please ensure the extension is running.
 To install the extension, run /ide install.`
   - **Cause:** Gemini CLI could not find the necessary environment variables (`GEMINI_CLI_IDE_WORKSPACE_PATH` or `GEMINI_CLI_IDE_SERVER_PORT`) to connect to the IDE.
 This usually means the IDE companion extension is not running or did not initialize correctly.
   - **Solution:**
     1. Make sure you have installed the **Gemini CLI Companion** extension in your IDE and that it is enabled.